cs-course/data-center-course/data-center-2021-intro.md

 ---

-It’s important to note that China Telecom is one of five Chinese companies on the leaderboard (also China Unicom, China Mobile, GDS, and 21Vianet), all of whom do business primarily in China. **China’s market is so vast that these providers can stay mostly domestic (with some international presence) and still have huge share of the global market.**
+It’s important to note that China Telecom is one of five Chinese companies on the leaderboard (also China Unicom, China Mobile, GDS 万国数据, and 21Vianet 世纪互联), all of whom do business primarily in China. **China’s market is so vast that these providers can stay mostly domestic (with some international presence) and still have huge share of the global market.**

 China’s protectionist regulatory policy makes it extremely difficult for foreign companies to compete in the country’s vast data center market, and international players’ interest in China has waned. **As a result, Chinese hyperscalers’ explosive growth in recent years has driven huge growth for Chinese companies that build and operate data centers for the likes of Alibaba and Tencent.**